magoo/risk-measurement/content/en/_index.md

 ---
-title : "Simple Risk Measurement"
+title : "Learn how to measure risk!"
 description: "Helping engineers ramp up their risk intuition and skillset."
 lead: "Helping engineers ramp up their risk intuition and skillset."
 date: 2020-10-06T08:47:36+00:00